A Reaction-Diffusion-Chemotaxis Model for Human Population Dynamics over Fractal Terrains: Introduction

-Therefore, the central argument of this Letter is that much like colloids and microorganisms, humans also advect along gradients of attractant landscapes (figure~\ref{fig:schematic}).
+As is clear from the above discussion, diffusiophoresis and chemotaxis play a pivotal role in understanding colloidal physics and chemotactic systems.
+The central argument of this article is that much like colloids and microorganisms, humans also advect along gradients of attractant landscapes.
 However, unlike colloids and microorganisms that sense gradients in chemical species, humans sense gradients in multiple attractants such as economic opportunities, social connections and safety indices, among other factors, and advect by weighing the gradients appropriately.
+However, there are some additional complications that arise for human population dynamics.
+The resource availability and population growth in humans is likely going to be spatially heterogenous.
+Distinctions between the diffusive behavior of random walkers on uniform and on fractal terrains have been well-studied in the physics literature~\cite{campos2004description} and used to explain anomalous migration rates of ancient populations~\cite{hamilton2007spatial} and animal population dynamics~\cite{johnson1992animal}.
+Therefore, in addition to gradient-based advection, we must also consider that the movement of humans occurs over a fractal terrain.